mohammadimathstar/m5_forecasting/README.md

 ## 1. Problem Description

-In the retail industry, accurately forecasting future sales is critical for managing inventory, reducing waste, and improving profitability.
-This project addresses the **M5 Forecasting** challenge, which involves predicting **daily item-level sales** across thousands of products and multiple stores over a period of time.
+In the retail industry, accurate sales forecasting is crucial for making informed decisions related to:

+- 📦 Inventory management

+- 💸 Revenue planning

+- ❌ Reducing overstock and understock situations

+- 🕒 Aligning supply chains with demand patterns

+This project is built around the M5 Forecasting Challenge, which provides a real-world dataset from Walmart and challenges participants to forecast daily item-level sales.

+### 🧠 Objective

-The goal is to build a machine learning pipeline that generates reliable and scalable forecasts using historical sales, calendar events, and price data.
+The primary objective is to develop a machine learning pipeline that can:

+- Train a predictive model on historical data

+- Incorporate external features like calendar events and prices

+- Produce reliable and scalable forecasts

+- Handle data from thousands of products sold across multiple stores in different U.S. states

+#### 📊 Problem Type

-**Problem type:** Supervised Learning / Regression
+- **Type**: Supervised Machine Learning

+- **Task**: Regression (continuous target = daily sales quantity)

-**Deployment type:** Batch model training and inference
+- **Deployment type:** Batch model training and inference

+- **Evaluation Metrics**:

+    * sMAPE (Symmetric Mean Absolute Percentage Error)

+    * MASE (Mean Absolute Scaled Error)

 ### Dataset